| ©

 big clumsy single entendre Yet, I don't remember what those two are

 selling.
 (If I remembered, though, I'd probably buy it.)
+I saw one

 yesterday that showed a dismembered mannequin -- torso here, leg over